tedneward/Azgaarnoth/Races/Tiefling.md

 * **Ability Score Increase**.
 Your Wisdom score increases by 1.

 * **Legacy of Phlegethos**.
-You know the Friends cantrip.
+You know the [friends](https://www.dndbeyond.com/spells/friends)cantrip.
 Once you reach 3rd level, you can cast the Charm Person spell once as a 2nd-level spell.
 Once you reach 5th level, you can also cast the Suggestion spell once.
 You must finish a long rest to cast these spells again with this trait.
 Charisma is your spellcasting ability for these spells.

 ## Bloodline of Glasya
 Glasya, Hell's criminal mastermind, grants her tiefiings magic that is useful for committing heists.